 The Policy Committee’s main purpose is to develop comprehensive policies on a wide range of school issues that are consistent with DEECD requirements and the school philosophy.
 Feedback from the school community is sought on draft policies before endorsement is sought from school council.
 Policies are usually reviewed every 3 years.

-A list of current, draft and proposed school policies is here. [link to school policies page to be created]
+A list of current, draft and proposed school policies can be found here.

 Building and Grounds Committee